angry-monsters/angry-monsters.github.io/README.md

 # angry-monsters.github.io

 ## Compendium
 To contribute to the bestiary, go to the issues page, create a new compendium addition, and attach your file.
+To use, download the file and load into the monster manager.

 ## To-do:
 - add a sort / filter dropdown for bestiary